 The Commission on Legal Pluralism organizes international courses on legal pluralism in which academics and practitioners become acquainted with a theoretical and methodological basis for the study of the co-existence of legal orders and the empirical and theoretical challenges this raises.
 Theoretical insights are applied to focused themes such as dispute management, natural resource management, human rights, justice and the rule of law, and gender issues.
 The courses are usually offered in connection with the international conferences organized by the CLP.

-Call for papers/panels/working groups Annual Conference of the Law and Development Research Network in Leiden
+Registration open for Annual Conference of the Law and Development Research Network in Leiden

 The 18th World Congress of the International Union of Anthropological and Ethnological Sciences (IUAES) has the following general subject: The past, present and future of anthropological knowledge.
 It will be hosted by the Federal University of Santa Catarina, in Florianópolis, the capital city of the Brazilian southern state of Santa Catarina, with the support of the Brazilian Association of Anthropology (ABA).
 This will be the first world congress of anthropology to be held in South America since a first meeting in London in 1934.